CalStott/jenkins/01-jenkins-notes.md

 ### 📊 **6.
 Monitor**

-* **Purpose**:Verify that the deployed application is up, healthy, and behaving as expected.
+* **Purpose**: Verify that the deployed application is up, healthy, and behaving as expected.
 This might include:

 * Health checks (e.g. hitting `/health` endpoint)